Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: Applications to Sparse Text Indexing

-\begin{proof}[Proof of Theorem \ref{th:suf sel}] We build our Monte Carlo structure using Theorem \ref{th:prob_EQ}.
-In our procedure below, we use slow LCE queries to lexicographically compare pairs of suffixes.
-We scan $S$ and find the lexicographically smallest and largest text suffixes $i_{min}$, $i_{max}$ in $\bigO(n\log^2n)$ time\footnote{i.e. for every $0\leq j < n$ we compare the $j$-th suffix with the $i_{min}$-th and $i_{max}$-th suffixes and determine whether $j$ is the new $i_{min}$ or $i_{max}$.
-At the beginning, we can start with $i_{min} = min_{lex}(0,1)$ and $i_{max} = max_{lex}(0,1)$.}.
-Then, we scan again $S$ and count the number $m$ of suffixes inside the lexicographic range $[i_{min}, i_{max}]$ (at the beginning, $m=n$).
-We pick a uniform random number $r$ in $[1,m]$, scan again $S$, and select the $r$-th suffix $i_r$ falling inside the lexicographic range $[i_{min}, i_{max}]$ that we see during the scan.
-Finally, we recurse on $[i_{min},i_r]$ or $[i_r,i_{max}]$ depending on where the $i$-th smallest suffix falls (as in quick select, we repeat the process of choosing $r$ until we recurse on a set with at most $3m/4$ elements.
-Since $i_r$ is uniform inside range $[i_{min}, i_{max}]$, we need to pick at most $\bigO(1)$ values of $r$ until this condition is satisfied).
-We perform at most $\bigO(\log n)$ recursive steps, therefore the expected running time of our algorithm is $\bigO(n\log^3n)$. \end{proof}
+\begin{theorem} Let $S\in \Sigma^n$, with $|\Sigma| \leq n^\alpha$ for some constant $\alpha$, be a string representation supporting the extraction and replacement of blocks of $\Theta(\log_\sigma n)$ contiguous characters of $S$ in time $\packedtime$.
+Given an integer $i<n$ we can find the $i$-th lexicographically smallest suffix of $S$ in $\bigO(\packedtime\cdot n\log^4n)$ worst-case time using $\bigO(1)$ words of working space on top of $S$.
+The result is correct with high probability.
+The string $S$ is restored before the computation terminates. \end{theorem} \begin{proof} We build our Monte Carlo structure using Theorem \ref{th: Monte Carlo structure}.
+In our procedure below, we use slow LCE queries to compare pairs of suffixes lexicographically.
+We scan $S$ and find the lexicographically smallest and largest suffixes $i_{\min}$, $i_{\max}$ in $\bigO(n\log^2n)$ time: starting with $i_{\min} = i_{\max} = 0$, for every $0\leq j < n$ we compare the $j$-th suffix with the $i_{\min}$-th and $i_{\max}$-th suffixes and determine whether $j$ is the new $i_{\min}$ or $i_{\max}$.
+Then, we scan again $S$ and count the number $m$ of suffixes inside the lexicographic range $[i_{\min}, i_{\max}]$ (at the beginning, $m=n$).
+We pick a uniform random number $r$ in $[1,m]$, scan again $S$, and select the $r$-th suffix $i_r$ falling inside the lexicographic range $[i_{\min}, i_{\max}]$ that we see during the scan.
+Let $R$ be the lexicographic range of suffixes --- either $[i_{\min},i_r)$ or $[i_r,i_{\max}]$ --- the $i$-th smallest suffix belongs to.
+In order to guarantee $O(\log n)$ recursive calls in the worst case, we need $R$ to be of size at most $m/2$.
+By repeating the procedure $O(\log n)$ times, we will find such $i_r$ with high probability.
+If we do not find it, we just stop the algorithm and return an arbitrary result (possibly, wrong).
+We perform at most $\bigO(\log n)$ recursive calls, therefore our algorithm runs in $\bigO(n\log^4n)$ worst-case time and returns the correct result with high probability. \end{proof}